 Fats and oils: 2 to 3 servings a day

-- Saturated fat and trans fat are the main dietary culprits in raising your blood cholesterol and increasing your risk of coronary artery disease.
+- Saturated fat and trans fat are the main dietary culprits in increasing your risk of coronary artery disease.
 DASH helps keep your daily saturated fat to less than 6 percent of your total calories by limiting use of meat, butter, cheese, whole milk, cream and eggs in your diet, along with foods made from lard, solid shortenings, and palm and coconut oils.

 - Avoid trans fat, commonly found in such processed foods as crackers, baked goods and fried items.

-- Read food labels on margarine and salad dressing so that you can choose those that are lowest in saturated fat and free of trans fat.
+- Read food labels on margarine and salad dressing so that you can choose foods that are lowest in saturated fat and free of trans fat.

 - When you eat sweets, choose those that are fat-free or low-fat, such as sorbets, fruit ices, jelly beans, hard candy, graham crackers or low-fat cookies.